Democratic Republic of the Congo

-The Democratic Republic of the Congo (DRC), also known as Congo-Kinshasa and formerly known as Zaire, is a country in Central Africa bordered to the west by the South Atlantic Ocean.
-By land area, the DRC is the second-largest country in Africa and the 11th-largest in the world.
-With a population of around 112 million, the Democratic Republic of the Congo is the most populous officially Francophone country in the world.
-The national capital and largest city is Kinshasa, which is also the nation's economic center.
-The country is bordered by the Republic of the Congo, Central African Republic, South Sudan, Uganda, Rwanda, Burundi, Tanzania (across Lake Tanganyika), Zambia, Angola, and the Cabinda exclave of Angola.
+The Democratic Republic of the Congo (DRC), also known as the DR Congo, Congo-Kinshasa, or simply the Congo, or more infrequently Zaire (its official name from 1971 to 1997) is a country in Central Africa.
+By land area, it is the second-largest country in Africa and the 11th-largest in the world.
+With a population of around 112 million, the DR Congo is the fourth-most populous in Africa and the most populous nominally Francophone country in the world.
+French is the official and most widely spoken language, though there are over 200 indigenous languages.
+The national capital and largest city is Kinshasa, which is also the economic center.
+The country is bordered by the Republic of the Congo, the Cabinda exclave of Angola, and the South Atlantic Ocean to the west; the Central African Republic and South Sudan to the north; Uganda, Rwanda, Burundi, and Tanzania (across Lake Tanganyika) to the east; and Zambia and Angola to the south.
+Centered on the Congo Basin, most of the country's terrain is covered by dense rainforests and is crossed by many rivers, while the east and southeast are mountainous.

-Centered on the Congo Basin, the territory of the DRC was first inhabited by Central African foragers around 90,000 years ago and was reached by the Bantu expansion about 3,000 years ago.
-In the west, the Kingdom of Kongo ruled around the mouth of the Congo River from the 14th to 19th centuries.
-In the northeast, center and east, the kingdoms of Azande, Luba, and Lunda ruled from the 16th and 17th centuries to the 19th century.
-King Leopold II of Belgium formally acquired rights to the Congo territory in 1885 and declared the land his private property, naming it the Congo Free State.
-From 1885 to 1908, his colonial military forced the local population to produce rubber and committed widespread atrocities.
-In 1908, Leopold ceded the territory, which thus became a Belgian colony.
+The territory of the Congo was first inhabited by Central African foragers around 90,000 years ago and was settled in the Bantu expansion about 2,000 to 3,000 years ago.
+In the west, the Kingdom of Kongo ruled around the mouth of the Congo River from the 14th to the 19th century.
+In the center and east, the empires of Mwene Muji, Luba, and Lunda ruled between the 15th and 19th centuries.
+These kingdoms were broken up by Europeans during the colonization of the Congo Basin.
+King Leopold II of Belgium acquired rights to the Congo territory in 1885 and called it the Congo Free State.
+In 1908, Leopold ceded the territory after international pressure in response to widespread atrocities, and it became a Belgian colony.
+Congo achieved independence from Belgium in 1960 and was immediately confronted by a series of secessionist movements, the assassination of Prime Minister Patrice Lumumba, and the seizure of power by Mobutu Sese Seko in 1965.
+Mobutu renamed the country Zaire in 1971 and imposed a personalist dictatorship.